Finsler metrics of weakly isotropic flag curvature: Introduction

 In Theorem \ref{thm1}, we need the condition that $dim(M)\geq 3 $.
 Then it is natural to ask how about the case when $dim(M) =2$?
 Till now, we still do not know how to discuss this case in general.
 However, as we known that all projectively flat Finsler metrics are of scalar flag curvature.
 For this special class we obtain the following result without the restriction on the dimension. \begin{thm} Let $F$ be a projectively flat Finsler metric of weakly isotropic flag curvature

 where $\theta = \theta_i(x) y^i \neq 0$ is a $1$-form and $\sigma=\sigma(x)$ is a scalar function.
 Then $F$ is a Randers metric. \end{thm}

 It is known that Randers metrics of weakly isotropic flag curvature must be with isotropic S-curvature.
 In \cite{CMS}, projectively flat Randers metric with isotropic S-curvature is totally determined.
 When $\theta =0$, then ${\bf K} = \sigma(x)$.
-It is known that projectively flat Finsler metrics with ${\bf K} = \sigma(x)$ must with constant flag curvature.
-In dimension greater than two, it follows from the Schur Lemma.
+It is known that projectively flat Finsler metrics with ${\bf K} = \sigma(x)$ must be of constant flag curvature.
+In dimension greater than two, it follows from the Schur's Lemma.
 In dimension two, it is proved by L. Berwald.
 In \cite{Li2}, we have given the classification of projectively flat Finsler metrics with constant flag curvature.

-The following corollary is obvious by Theorem \ref{thm2} and Lemma \ref{lemShen}. \begin{cor} Let $F$ be a locally projectively flat Finsler metric with almost isotropic S-curvaturei.e., where $c = c(x)$ is a scalar function and $\eta = \eta_i(x)y^i$ is a closed 1-form.
+The following corollary is obvious by Theorem \ref{thm2} and Lemma \ref{lemShen}. \begin{cor} Let $F$ be a locally projectively flat Finsler metric with almost isotropic S-curvature, i.e., where $c = c(x)$ is a scalar function and $\eta = \eta_i(x)y^i$ is a closed 1-form.
 If $c(x)$ is not a constant, then $F$ is a Randers metric. \end{cor}

 Then we ask the following \\ {\bf Open Problem}: On a 2-dimensional manifold, is there any Finsler metric which is not a Randers metric of weakly isotropic flag curvature in (\ref{Kiso}) ($\theta \neq 0$)?